-- relieves pain and inflammation in people with pain in the Achilles tendons
+- relieves in people with pain in the Achilles tendons

 Currently, RLT isn’t endorsed or covered by insurance companies for these conditions due to lack of sufficient evidence.
 Although, a few insurance companies now cover the use of RLT to prevent oral mucositis during cancer treatment.

 While the internet is often abuzz with news about miracle treatments for just about every health condition, red light therapy certainly isn’t a cure-all for everything.
 RLT is considered experimental for most conditions.

 There’s limited-to-no evidence showing that red light therapy does the following:

 - treats depression, seasonal affective disorder, and postpartum depression

 - activates the lymphatic system to help “detoxify” the body